 That the values-driven investing landscape is expected to continue evolving, both in terms of superficial labels, and in substance, continues to inform the core of Betterment’s aspirational approach to SRI.
 It is as much a process, as it is a product—designed to be iterated on over time, without sacrificing the core principles of our advice: balanced cost and proper global diversification.
 Despite the nascent state of SRI, Betterment’s portfolios represent a diversified, low-cost solution that will be continually improved upon as costs drop, more and better data emerges, and as a result, the availability of SRI funds broadens (in this paper, “funds” refer to ETFs, and “SRI funds” refer to ETFs screened for some form of ESG criteria).

 To develop our SRI portfolio, we had to research, analyze, and ultimately answer five important questions:

 - How should we define SRI for a portfolio?

 - What are the challenges for implementing SRI today?

-- Which SRI funds belong in an effective portfolio?
+- Which SRI funds are among the best for an effective portfolio?

 - How should we assess the “social responsibility” of an SRI portfolio?